 To learn more about scalp biopsies, visit our page on Frequently Asked Questions (FAQ) about Scalp Biopsies.

-14. Does the fee for the appointment cover the treatment?
+14. Does the fee for the appointment also cover the treatment costs?

 No, the appointment fee covers the fee for Dr. Donovan's professional advice.
 Many treatments are either prescription or over the counter.
 If a prescription is required, Dr. Donovan will give you a prescription.

 15. I am Canadian.
 Will my provincial insurance in my home province cover the visit?

 Our office is a private office and Dr. Donovan does not participate in MSP or participate in reciprocal billing with other provinces.
 We encourage all patients who are interested in getting part or all of their visit fees covered by any type of insurance to look into this and receive confirmation PRIOR to their appointment with Dr. Donovan.
 We will provide a receipt for the visit which can be sent to insurers.
 Although some third party private insurance companies will cover a portion of the visit fees, most provincial insurance plans in Canada (ie. OHIP in Ontario and Alberta Health) will not reimburse for this visit.
 Be sure to contact your respective insurers well in advance of your appointment with Dr. Donovan about these issues.

 Please refer to Policy 16 of our Hair Clinic Policies.